hsghori/CS-Notes/high-performance-computer-architecture.md

 will send a network request to the core that contains that address.
 This follows a multiprocessing pattern called __message passing__.
 This paradigm also forces the programmer to be intelligent about accessing memory (ie they should prioritize accessing local memory to making network requests) which can result in more efficient programs.
-This means that each core is essnetially it's own computer system - these types of systems are also known as __multi-computers__ or __clusters__.
+This means that each core is essentially it's own computer system - these types of systems are also known as __multi-computers__ or __clusters__.
 Note that systems that do not use a shared memory are called __NUMA__ (not UMA).